-You can purchase up to two $15 General Admission tickets at the gate.
-That’s a $5 savings per ticket!
-You must present a valid photo ID with a local address in Gilroy, Morgan Hill, San Martin, Hollister, San Juan Bautista or Aromas.
+*To receive discount, local residents must present valid photo ID with an address in Gilroy, Morgan Hill, San Martin, Hollister, San Juan Bautista or Aromas.
 Maximum of two tickets per ID.
-Local’s Ticket is valid on Friday July 25, 2014 only.

 What should I wear?
 What should I bring?

-The festival is held in a park – outdoors with mostly grass and some compact dirt and asphalt walkways.
+The festival is held in a outdoor park that is mostly grass with some compact dirt and asphalt walkways.
 There are natural shade trees, and many shade tents with tables and benches.

 Prepare for lots of eating, shopping, and walking!
 For your comfort, we highly recommend that you:

-- Wear comfortable shoes – you will be walking on grass, compact dirt, and asphalt.
+- Wear comfortable shoes.
+You will be walking on grass, dirt, and asphalt.
 There may be some uneven ground, particularly in the parking lots.

 Christmas Hill Park rules prohibit bringing the following items on Festival grounds: